majidkhorsandi/knapsack/README.md

  2- Test with a non-numeric x
  3- Test with a negative x
  4- Test with an empty x
+ 5- Test with a rather big input (300 customers)
+ 6- Test with duplicated customer name

 # Bugs(defects) and observations